RCONIS/mcp2025-shortcourse/README.md

-# Tutorial: Good Software Engineering Practice for R Packages
+# Short Course: Good Software Engineering Practice for R Packages

-**useR!
-2024 Salzburg, Austria**

-Monday July 8, 2024 14:00 - 17:30 CEST

-Join us for an engaging 3-hour face-to-face course designed to enhance your R programming skills with a focus on developing reliable R packages used in statistics or data science.
-This course is a blend of informative presentations and interactive team exercises, aimed at equipping participants with practical tools and techniques for engineering high-quality R packages.
-Throughout the session, you will collaborate to build a small R package that adheres to clean code rules and incorporates good software engineering practices.
-This course is tailored for individuals who are comfortable with writing functions in R and are looking to elevate their package development skills.
-Bring your laptop and be prepared to transform your approach to R package development through hands-on learning and collaboration.
-Whether you're looking to improve your workflow, meet regulatory standards, or simply enhance the quality of your statistical tools, this course offers valuable insights and skills to achieve your goals.
+**MCP 2025 Philadelphia, USA**

+Monday August 12, 2025 1:00 pm - 4:30 pm EST

+This course aims to equip participants with the essential software engineering practices required to develop and maintain robust R packages.
+With the growing demand for reproducible research and the increasing complexity of statistical methods developed e.g. for MCP methodology, writing high-quality R packages has become a critical skill for statisticians to prototype, develop, and disseminate novel methods (incl. for MCP) and push their adoption in practice.
+The course will focus on the key principles of software engineering, such as workflows, modular design, version control, testing, documentation, and quality indicators.
+Focusing on these aspects ensures the reliability and sustainability of R packages.
+Examples will be given from R packages implementing MCP, such as rpact.

-## Speakers
+## Speaker

 ### Daniel Sabanés Bové

-Ph.D., RCONIS

-Daniel Sabanés Bové studied statistics and obtained his PhD in 2013.
-He started his career with 5 years in Roche as a biostatistician, then worked 2 years at Google as a Data Scientist, before rejoining Roche in 2020, where he founded and led the Statistical Engineering team.
-Daniel is co-founder of RCONIS, (co-)author of multiple published R packages", and currently a co-chair of the openstatsware.org working group.
+Dr. Daniel Sabanés Bové studied statistics at LMU Munich, Germany and obtained his PhD at the University of Zurich, Switzerland in 2013 for his research work on Bayesian model selection.
+He started his career in Roche as a biostatistician for 5 years, then continued at Google as a data scientist for 2 years, before rejoining Roche as a statistical software engineering lead for 4 years.
+In 2024, Daniel co-founded RCONIS (Research Consulting and Innovative Solutions).
+He is (co-)author of multiple R packages published on CRAN and Bioconductor, as well as the book "Likelihood and Bayesian Inference: With Applications in Biology and Medicine".
+He is currently a co-chair of the openstatsware working group on Software Engineering in Biostatistics (see https://openstatsware.org).

-### Friedrich Pahlke

-Consultant and CEO at RPACT

-Friedrich Pahlke, with a PhD from the University of Lübeck (2008), has been an independent consultant in computer science, data science, and biostatistics since 2008.
-Previously, he was a Research Fellow at Lübeck's Institute of Medical Biometry and Statistics.
-As RPACT's co-founder (established 2017), he boasts over 20 years of software development expertise, specializing in R package and Shiny app programming.